GediminasMasaitis/moonfish/README.md

 - the TUIs do not let you underpromote
 - no transposition table
 - no support for `go infinite`, `go mate`, or `go nodes`
-- no move name or FEN validation (may lead to potential exploits)
+- no FEN validation (may lead to potential exploits)

 download
 ---